WillACosta/flutter_currency_micro_app/README.md

 - Design System and tokens for UI
 - Lottie Animations
 - Navigation system with `Go Router`
-- State management with `Change Notifier`
+- State management with `Value Notifier`

 # Getting Started